EvelynPloetz/Deep-LASI/docs/source/index.rst

 Additional :doc:`example` and reference material are provided in the :doc:`documentation` section.

-If you have any questions or problems, if you want to provide feedback about your experience with Deep-LASI or if you have any suggestions on how to further improve the program, please get in touch with us via ...
+If you have any questions or problems, if you want to provide feedback about your experience with Deep-LASI or if you have any suggestions on how to further improve the program, please get in touch with us via the `Forum <https://gitlab.com/simon71/deeplasi/-/issues>`_ or by Email.

 .. note::